This section contains information about major architectural decision that have been taken.

 any logic and the objects are used as pure value objects.

-The package bexee.model.impl
+The package bexee.model.impl contains classes

-implementing the interfaces in package bexee.model
+implementing the interfaces in package bexee.model.
+This

 allows for a decoupling of the concrete implementation choice from the